Bikepacking Advice for Solo Female Cycling

 Words Juliana Buhring

-Growing up for me meant learning how to sit in a skirt and groom till I looked and smelled like a lady.
-Cycling the world meant unlearning all acquired womanly graces and rediscovering my tomboy.
+Growing up for me meant learning how to sit in a skirt and groom until I looked and smelled like a lady.
+Cycling the world meant unlearning all of my acquired womanly graces and rediscovering my inner tomboy.
 After a few months on the road, I resembled a cowboy who’d been dragged behind a horse for 10 miles.
 In a fit of foresight, I had cut off my hair, imagining it would be impossible to maintain and indeed, it was nearly always matted and greasy.
-A wash with a bar soap felt like a luxury and I strongly suspected my smell might have been responsible for the two meter radius people seemed to maintain.
+A wash with a bar of soap felt like a luxury and I strongly suspected my smell might have been responsible for the two meter radius people seemed to maintain.
 In short, I lost all concern for looking or smelling good, which was important, because the better a woman looks, the more attention she receives, and it is attention that you do not want.
 Which leads to my top tips for the wandering woman.

 1) Look your worst.